Ohio’s Original Interscholastic Creative Writing Program for Middle Schools

 Power of the Pen helped Alexis build the confidence and communication abilities needed for a successful engineering career.
 “Power of the Pen taught me how to harness my own power to write my own life story.
 Cheesy, but true!” she says.
 “I am a stronger person, engineer, and advocate because of the program.
 The language skills and attention to detail learned throughout the program have stuck with me.”

-• Tuesday, August 18, 2020 1:37 PM | Anonymous
+• Tuesday, August 18, 2020 1:37 PM | Deleted user

 Thanks to the Kiwanis Club of Dayton for supporting Power of the Pen!
 Coach Mindy Hoffer and student writer Sage Spirk of Oakwood Junior High spoke on August 18 to the Kiwanis about the impact of Power of the Pen.
 Sage was invited to read one of her favorite pieces from the season.

-• Friday, August 07, 2020 9:00 AM | Anonymous
+• Friday, August 07, 2020 9:00 AM | Deleted user

 At first glance, data analytics might not seem like a career where story writing skills are critical.
 But for Power of the Pen alum Erin Blackburn-Smith, analytics manager with Tropical Smoothie Café in Atlanta, Georgia, her ability to weave a strong narrative is integral to success in her career.